montyr75/da_bootcamp/courses/start_programming_with_dart/examining_strings/instructions.md

 }
 ```

 Whoa!
 That's a bit crazy, isn't it?
 I snuck a new concept in there on you.
 We have gone over using the backslash (`\`) to *escape* special characters, such as when you want to display a dollar sign (`$`) instead of using it for interpolation, but it turns out there's another use for that concept.
 There are a handful of special instructions you can access in strings.
-In the above example, we use `\n` escape sequence to indicate we want to print a *newline*.
+In the above example, we use the `\n` escape sequence to indicate we want to print a *newline*.
 The `print()` function automatically appends that character to the end of every string it prints, but sometimes we want them in the middle of our output, as well.

 The `isEmpty` and `isNotEmpty` properties each return a `bool` value.
 Normally you wouldn't print these unless you're debugging, but you will often use them in a conditional statement: